50 Metaphors for Strength, Courage, and Endurance

 Examples:

-1. “Her resolve was like a powerful engine, never faltering in the face of obstacles.”
+1. “Her resolve was a powerful engine, never faltering in the face of obstacles.”

-2. “The team worked like a powerful engine, pushing through challenges without slowing down.”
+2. “The team was a powerful engine, pushing through challenges without slowing down.”

 29. A Charging Rhino